10 minute read

 Finding the right micro influencers for your products does take time and effort.
 Luckily there are nowadays many services on the market which make finding the right micro influencers very easy.

-Micro-influencer marketing campaign does not differ a lot from a bigger influencer campaign.
+A successful micro influencer marketing campaign does not differ a lot from a bigger influencer campaign.
 The success factors are similar, but it is never a bad idea to repeat them:

 1. Set tangible goals